j450h1/calendar-notes/Deep_Work_Summary.md

     Have good separation of deep work and rest, a shutting down routine, which based on two premises:

     * You have a plan you trust for its completion
-    * It's captured in a palce where it will be revisited when the time is right
+    * It's captured in a place where it will be revisited when the time is right

     Reasons why shutting down is good: